parse-community/parse-dashboard/README.md

 ]
 ```

-You can also specify custom fields with the `scrips` option:
+You can also specify custom fields with the `scripts` option:

 ```json
 "apps": [